 Four Principles of Good Seating

-1. Load the Body2.
-Provide Postural Support
+1. Load the Body

 Proper support for the patient can help maintain a midline posture and manage the distribution of pressure throughout the body.
 Achieved through correct seat dimensions plus head, lateral and leg supports.